Last Updated on

 - Breast hypoplasia treatments include managing metabolic conditions like hypothyroidism and PCOS.

-- Among the most common reasons when it comes to lactation or nursing problems are incorrect breast latching and positioning of the baby when breastfeeding.
+- Some of the most common reasons for lactation or nursing problems are incorrect breast latching and positioning of the baby during breastfeeding.
 Fixing these can improve suckling and milk production.

 - You may also inquire about using natural hormone treatments, such as progesterone, which can promote the development of breast glandular tissue in the course of pregnancy.

 It is possible to surgically reform hypoplastic tubular breasts, but while this can fix the physical symptoms of the condition, the chances of breast tissue development are very low.
-This means it is unlikely that surgically including milk glands will result in increased milk production.
+It is unlikely that surgically including milk glands, will result in increased milk production.